openfga/openfga/docs/caching.md

 #### Cache Controller

 With the Cache Controller enabled, the controller TTL sets the maximum staleness window.
-Cache TTLs primarily affect hit rate and memory usage, not freshness.
+Check/ListObjects cache TTLs primarily affect hit rate and memory usage, not freshness.
 Choose:

 - Controller TTL ≤ your maximum acceptable staleness (e.g., 10–60s).
 - Cache TTLs as long as your memory budget and workload allow.